OneOfEleven/M181-LCR-Meter-Firmware/README.md

 ## Buttons ..

-- Press the HOLD button to toggle display hold/pause
+- Press HOLD button to toggle display hold/pause
-- Press the S/P to toggle between serial and parallel mode
+- Press S/P button to cycle through serial, parallel and auto mode
-- Press the RCL button to cycle through the R, L and C modes (inc their fast modes) -
+- Press RCL button to cycle through the R, L and C modes (inc their fast modes) -
 - Hold down HOLD button to perform the OPEN    probe calibration
-- Hold down S/P  button to perform the SHORTED probe calibration (not yet used)
+- Hold down S/P  button to perform the SHORTED probe calibration
-- Hold down RCL  button to cycle through the measurement frequencies (currently 100Hz, 300Hz and 1kHz)
+- Hold down RCL  button to cycle through the measurement frequencies (currently 100Hz, 1kHz)
 - Hold down S/P  and RCL buttons at the same time to reboot
 - Hold down HOLD and S/P buttons at the same time to clear all settings (inc calibs) and reboot

 ## Serial commands

-- For a list of commands so far implemented and what they do, just send (on the serial link) '?' or 'help' (followed by line feed)
+- For a list of commands so far implemented and what they do, just send (on the serial link) '?' or 'help' followed by line feed (or cr/lf, lf/cr or cr).
+What you get back though is defaulted to just LF line terminations.

 # System Overview ..